BlingCorp/bling/docs/module/scratch.md

-    autoclose = true,                                 -- Whether it should hide itself when losing focus floating = true,                                  -- Whether it should be floating geometry = {x=360, y=90, height=900, width=1200}, -- The geometry in a floating state reapply = false,                                  -- Whether all those properties should be reapplied on every new opening of the scratchpad dont_focus_before_close  = false,                 -- When set to true, the scratchpad will be closed by the toggle function regardless of whether its focused or not.
+    autoclose = true,                                 -- Whether it should hide itself when losing focus floating = true,                                  -- Whether it should be floating geometry = {x=360, y=90, height=900, width=1200}, -- The geometry in a floating state reapply = true,                                   -- Whether all those properties should be reapplied on every new opening of the scratchpad (MUST BE TRUE FOR ANIMATIONS) dont_focus_before_close  = false,                 -- When set to true, the scratchpad will be closed by the toggle function regardless of whether its focused or not.
 When set to false, the toggle function will first bring the scratchpad into focus and only close it on a second call awestore = {x = anim_x, y = anim_y}               -- Optional.
 This is how you can pass in the stores for animations.
 If you don't want animations, you can ignore this option.
 }